nais/doc/docs/auth/idporten/README.md

 # ID-porten

+{%- if tenant() == "nav" %}
+!!! warning "Availability"

+    This functionality is only available in the [Google Cloud Platform](../../workloads/reference/environments.md#google-cloud-platform-gcp) environments.
+{%- endif %}

 [ID-porten](https://docs.digdir.no/docs/idporten/) is the standard authentication service used by Norwegian citizens to access public services.

 If you have a citizen-facing application that requires authentication, you will need to integrate with ID-porten.